 At higher-level FEAT analyses, additional mean-centered EVs were created to adjust for subject-level confounds (i.e., handedness and sex) and stimulus.
-Contrasts between conditions and the parametric effect of button presses within the rating run were specified using FSL's Mixed Effects FLAME 1, with cluster-wise significance thresholds set following 78‘s recommendations (z = 3.29, p < 0.001).
+Contrasts between conditions and the parametric effect of button presses within the rating run were specified using FSL's Mixed Effects FLAME 1, with cluster-wise significance thresholds set following Woo et al.’s recommendations (z = 3.29, p < 0.001) 78.
 These included contrasts between rating and not rating both within-subject (i.e., contrasting the neural activity of subject in moments when they were actively rating a stimulus and moments when they were not actively changing their ratings) and between subjects (i.e., contrasting the neural activity of subjects who watched a stimulus via expressive active engagement versus subjects who watched the same stimulus via reflective active engagement).

 Intersubject Correlation Analysis.
 Intersubject correlations were calculated using the parcel-wise approach that nltool’s isc and isc_group functions 68 employed in Python.
 These functions correlate the time series of each ROI's activity within each participant with the average time series of that same ROI across all other participants, or all other participants within their group in the case of isc_group.
-This yields a coefficient (the median correlative value, as recommended by 79) representing how similar neural activity patterns are in that ROI among that sample.
+This yields a coefficient (the median correlative value, as recommended by Chen et al. 79) representing how similar neural activity patterns are in that ROI among that sample.
 To assess the significance of differences in neural synchrony between groups (i.e., expressive raters and reflective non-raters) within each run, we used subject-wise bootstrapping, which creates a new pairwise similarity matrix with randomly selected subjects for each group to generate a null distribution.
 Statistical significance is computed as the proportion of observations from the null distribution which are greater than the absolute value of the observed ISC difference relative to the total number of bootstrap samples (n = 10000), following the percentile method outlined by 80.
 This method is a more conservative test of statistical significance than permutation testing 79.
 To combine p-values from multiple tests (i.e., across runs), we used Fisher's method, which sums the logarithms of the individual p-values and compares the result to a chi-squared distribution to determine overall significance.
 Adjustments for multiple comparisons were then made using the Bejamini-Hochberg procedure to maintain the false discovery rate below 0.001.

 Activation Labeling.
 After completing analyses, thresholded z-statistic maps and r-statistic maps were annotated using the automated anatomical atlas (AAL) 81, which provided probabilistically determined anatomical labels for each significant cluster.
 These labels were supplemented with the Schaefer-Kong atlas 46,47, which consists of 400 functionally-defined cortical parcellations and denotes which of 17 networks 49 each region predominantly participates within.
 When labeling was ambiguous or unavailable, the anatomical label in question was entered as a term in Neurosynth and the activation peak of the meta-analysis compared to the activation peak of the cluster in question.
 Additionally, certain specialized anatomical regions which are widely recognized within the neuroscience community, but which are not used in either of the atlases (e.g., temporoparietal junction) were confirmed using this technique.